-As a business owner, you recognize the importance of continuous investment in your manufacturing business.
-But, as the manufacturing landscape becomes increasingly competitive and globally inclusive, you may ask yourself: “Where can I find the extra capital I need to drive my business forward?”
-One relatively straightforward way to do this is to take advantage of the Research and Development (R&D) tax credit, a dollar-for-dollar tax credit that may be applied against taxes for the generating business.
+As a business owner, you recognize the importance of continuous investment in your business to stay ahead of the competition.
+But, as the business landscape becomes increasingly competitive and globally inclusive, you may ask yourself: “Where can I find the extra capital I need to drive my business forward?”
+One relatively straightforward way to do this is to take advantage of the Research and Development (R&D) tax credit, a dollar-for-dollar tax credit that may be applied against taxes for costs you already incurring.

 - Designing manufacturing equipment

 - Designing and developing tooling and control systems

 The R&D credit is not limited to the manufacturing industry.
 Other industries include, but are not limited to, banking, architecture and design, pharmaceutical, and software development.

 In addition to federal R&D credits, more than 30 states offer some version of an R&D credit.
 Planning accordingly can allow your business to reap twice the rewards on an investment you’re already making.
 Most states offer credits ranging from 2% to 20% incurred in their state, potentially allowing your business to return even more on your original investment.